mikesigs/academic-kickstart/content/post/building-azure-functions-with-precompiled-fsharp/index.md

 We covered a ton of ground on this one!
 Working with Pre-Compiled apps gives us a ton of flexibility.
 Also, we didn't need that weird [Editor Prelude](../building-azure-functions-with-fsharp-and-vscode/2-create-function-app/#holy-squigglies) thing.
 But we did lose the slickness of auto-reloading on changes that is supported by F# (and C#) Script.
 The good news is, that's been implemented already and will likely be included in the next beta release of the core tools!

 Why not try [deploying this to your Azure account](../building-azure-functions-with-fsharp-and-vscode/4-deploy-to-azure/).
+Once you do, notice that none of the code is editable in the Azure Portal.
+That's because it's a precompiled app.
+The only thing you'll see there is the generated `function.json`.

 Oh, and try attaching the debugger to your function!
 Just run the function, set a breakpoint, and press `F5`.
 Super easy!

 That's it for now.
 And thanks for reading!